masomaster/mancala/setup.md

 - As a user, I want to see individual seed images in each pit (rather than a number)
 - As a user, I want to be able to set my name instead of "Player 1" or "Player 2"
 - As a user, I want to be able to click a button to get a pop-up with information on mancala and its history.
+- As a user, I want to see a design down the middle of board (between rows).
+- As a user, I want the reset button to "click" (change color or give some indication of having been pushed).

 # Overall UI